averyv12/HVAC-Catalog/README.md

 - **Search:**
   - The search bar at the top filters brands, product lines, or models depending on the current view.
   - Search is case-insensitive and filters results as you type.
-  - If you are in a brand's product line view, you can search up a specific model, and it will filter the product line that the model is under.
+  - You are able to search within your current page's context.
+For example, if you are on the brand page, you can search for specific product line or model, and the correct brand will get filtered.
+When the user is on the product line page, they can either search a product line to narrow down the results, or they can search for a specific model within a product line, and the search will narrow down the product lines that contain the searched on model.
 - **Manuals:**
   - If a PDF manual exists for a model, it is displayed in an iframe on the right.
   - The iframe display allows a user to scroll, zoom, download, and print the document.
 Additionally, it supports the cmd + f search functionality.